In a Hurry?

-Rocket Music Player is a suggestion I got from several people in the comments section, and it is now also my first choice for this category.
+Rocket Music Player is a suggestion I got from several people in the comments section a good while ago, and it is still my first choice for this category.
 While this is a free version with a paid version available, and it isn't uncommon to run into a paid feature that you can't use, the free version can still do a lot.

 The artists, songs, albums, and genres sections work as expected, except there are more sections - folders and even composers.
 Everything is very smooth and very well done - the only minor issue here being that it takes a little while for album art to load on older devices.
 There is also a podcast and video playback section.
 Playlist management is also very good - simply go into any secion and hit the multi-select button.
 Then you can choose as many tracks, albums, or whatever else as you like and add them to a playlist.
 Also, you can choose a song, album, or whatever else to play right after the current track is finished - another very handy feature